smithlabcode/methpipe/README.md

 Copyright and License Information
 =================================

-Copyright (C) 2018-2020
+Copyright (C) 2018-2021
 University of Southern California,
 Andrew D. Smith

-Current Authors: Andrew D. Smith, Ben Decato, Meng Zhou, Liz Ji, Jenny Qu, Egor Dolzhenko
+Current Authors: Andrew D. Smith, Ben Decato, Meng Zhou, Liz Ji, Terence Li, Guilherme de Sena Brandine

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free